jeroenmoons/drl_banana/Report.md

 ## Ideas for future work

-A more structured and thorough search of the algorithm's parameters would most likely result in a more efficient solution.
-A parallellized grid search of the hyperparameter space would be interesting.
+1. A more structured and thorough search of the algorithm's parameters would most likely result in a more efficient solution.
+A **parallellized grid search** of the hyperparameter space would be interesting.

+2. An intriguing parameter is the **learning batch size**: a larger batch size seems to result in faster learning, but is this always the case?
+What is the limit?
+When does the necessary computation become too much for the added gain of learning faster?

-This algorithm is a vanilla DQN implementation.
-This more than suffices to solve the problem at hand but implementing a few tweaks would probably result in quicker convergence:
+3. This algorithm is a vanilla DQN implementation.
+This more than suffices to solve the problem at hand but implementing a few tweaks (or the full rainbow DQN) would almost certainly result in quicker convergence:
     * prioritized buffer replay to prefer learning from bad estimates
-* double DQN might learn faster
+    * double DQN might learn more efficiently
     * noisy networks could be an interesting alternative for the epsilon parameter

-Solving the environment from pixels, as suggested by the Udacity project description would be an interesting exercise.
+4. Solving the problem from pixels instead of the ray traced state vectors, as suggested by the Udacity project description would be an interesting exercise.